Alejandro-CrzB/Financial-market-stress-simulation/README.md

 The idea behind this project is to model financial stress in the U.S. market and simulate how the risk of a severe market correction changes under different economic and financial conditions.

-## Main Questions I want to answer
+## Main Questions we want to answer

 - How does the risk of a severe correction in the U.S. market change when shocks occur in credit conditions, interest rates, financial conditions, and economic activity?